51 Pages Posted: 19 Sep 2011 Last revised: 23 Jun 2016

-Acharya, Myers, and Rajan (2011) develop a model of internal governance where subordinate managers may effectively monitor the CEO to maintain the future of the firm.
-Using a measure of internal governance based on the difference in horizons between a CEO and his subordinates, we show that firms with better internal governance are more liquid.
-We also show that internal governance is more effective in enhancing liquidity for firms with CEOs close to retirement, with experienced subordinate managers, and firms that require higher firm-specific skills.
-Our results are robust to inclusion of conventional governance measures, alternative model specifications, and different measures of internal monitoring and liquidity.
+In this article, we examine whether internal governance, the process through which subordinate managers effectively monitor the chief executive officer (CEO), can improve a firm’s liquidity.
+Using the difference in horizons between a CEO and his immediate subordinates to measure internal governance, we show that firms with better internal governance have lower information asymmetry and higher liquidity.
+Further, we show that internal governance is effective in enhancing liquidity for firms with CEOs close to retirement, firms that require higher firm-specific skills, and firms with experienced subordinate managers.
+Our results are robust to inclusion of conventional governance measures, alternative model specifications, and different measures of internal governance and liquidity.

 Keywords: executives’ horizon, internal governance, corporate governance, subordinate managers, liquidity

 Jain, Pawan and Jiang, Christine X. and Mekhaimer, Mohamed A., Executives' Horizon, Internal Governance and Stock Market Liquidity (June 22, 2016).
 Journal of Corporate Finance, Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=1929116 or http://dx.doi.org/10.2139/ssrn.1929116